Essential Duties and Responsibilities

 - Coordinate the implementation of all clinical related activities within and outside the One Stop Shop (OSS) and represents HALG in technical working groups at the state level

 - Ensures clinical related services are provided within and outside the OSS in an ethically, legally and morally sound environment for the benefit of the clients

-- Drive the enrollment and retention of all HIV positive clients into care, treatment and support services
+- Drive the enrolment and retention of all HIV positive clients into care, treatment and support services

-- Serves as focal person for ART enrollment, leadership of the switch committee and management of virally unsuppressed clients
+- Serves as focal person for ART enrolment, leadership of the switch committee and management of virally unsuppressed clients

 - Responsible for the attainment of ART treatment cascade goals for the field office